ArabianCoconut/Moneycontrol_api/README.md

 ## Description

-This is a python wrapper for moneycontrol.com, which provides you with the latest news and buisness news from moneycontrol.com
+This is a python wrapper for moneycontrol.com, which provides you with the latest news and buisness news from moneycontrol.com in JSON format.

 ### Installation